 This course focuses primarily on basic medical-surgical nursing care of adults who are acutely or chronically ill.
 The course builds upon learned concepts and skills introduced in prerequisite nursing and general education courses.
 This course will provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and counseling skills.
-A continuation of administration of medications The pharmacology and is evident. pathophysiologic basis for diseases along with the patient's/client's adaptive responses are explored and discussed.
+A continuation of pharmacology and administration of medications is evident. pathophysiologic basis for diseases along with the patient's/client's adaptive responses are explored and discussed.
 Didactic and clinical content related to complex concepts and skills associated with medical-surgical nursing are presented within the framework of the nursing process.
 Secondary and tertiary care settings are primarily utilized for clinical experiences, including general/acute care hospitals, psychiatric hospitals and community mental health centers.
 Outside work required.
-Co-requisite: NUR 2421C; Prerequisite: NUR 1023C, NUR 1209C, NUR 1140C provide theoretical instruction and clinical application in personal, family and community health concepts; nutrition, human growth and development throughout the life span, body structure and function; interpersonal relationships, health teaching and counseling skills.
-Primary, secondary and tertiary care settings may be utilized for clinical experiences, including outpatient care and hospitals.
-Outside work required.
-Co-requisite: NUR1211C; Prerequisite: NUR 1023C, NUR 1209C, NUR 1140C
+Co-requisite: NUR 2421C; Prerequisite: NUR 1023C, NUR 1209C, NUR 1140C